 FOR FURTHER INFORMATION

-If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805.
+If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805.

 As a patient, you retain the right to obtain a paper copy of this Notice of Privacy Practices even if you have requested such copy by email or electronic means.